Vaibhav-Mehta-19/ansible-kubernetes/README.md

 # ansible-kubernetes
-Setting u kubernetes cluster with th help of ansible playbooks.
+Setting up kubernetes cluster with the help of ansible playbooks.

 How to use this (Setup Instructions):